 Gluten-free Chocolate Chip Bars Recipe:

-*omit xanthan gum if gluten-free flour blend has xanthan or guar gum already As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+All the yummy flavor of my chewy gluten-free chocolate chip cookies in a much easier, quicker bar cookie form! *omit xanthan gum if gluten-free flour blend has xanthan or guar gum already As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 *omit xanthan gum if gluten-free flour blend has xanthan or guar gum already